alcinocunha/hyperltl-bmc/Examples/Isolation/README.md

 # Isolation

-This example illustrates how hyper-properties can be used to verify if two transactional isolation levels are equivalent.
+This example illustrates how hyper-properties can be used to verify if a transactional isolation level is stronger than another.

 Given a desired scope for the number of transactions, the number of database keys, and the number of possible values, scripts `isolation_rc.py` and `isolation_ser.py` generate declarative SMV models that describe the behavior of a database working in the *Read Committed* and *Serializability* isolation level, respectively.
 Both these models formalize these isolation levels according to the definitions of [Seeing is Believing: A Client-Centric Specification of Database Isolation](https://doi.org/10.1145/3087801.3087802).
 Scripts `isolation_rc_assigns.py` and `isolation_ser_assigns.py` generates equivalent models using explicit assignments.